Raise Our Voice in Parliament is now live

 We asked federal politicians if they would amplify the voices of young people from their electorates by reading their vision for the future in our Federal Parliament.

-From 27-30 October, your representatives have signed up to amplify your voice and your ideas in Parliament and online during Youth Voice in Parliament week.
-That’s right - politicians across the country have committed to read a speech written by a young person aged 25 or under in their state, territory or electorate.
+This October, your representatives have signed up to amplify your voice and your ideas in Parliament and online during Youth Voice in Parliament week.
+That’s right - politicians across the country have committed to read a speech written by a young person aged 25 or under from their state, territory or electorate.

 This is your opportunity to raise the issues that matter most to you, in your words.
 So, we want to hear from you…